A Post-Graduate Professional Training Program

 About the Internship

 The Academy arranges internships in government, at foreign embassies, international think tanks or NGOs in the Washington, DC area for full-time trainees who choose to participate.
 Internships are not mandatory.
 Once you are accepted and enroll in the program, we will provide available options.
 Exact hours will be agreed on with host-organizations, but interns are typically expected to work 15-20 hours a week.
 Internships are unpaid, unless otherwise specified.

 Application and Selection Process

 You may apply either for the full two-semester program or for the Fall Semester only.
 However, priority will be given to candidates for both semesters.
-Applicants for the Spring Semester only must have completed the Fall Semester previously or served as diplomats for a minimum of three years.
+Applicants for the Spring Semester only must have completed the Fall Semester previously or served as diplomats at a mission abroad for a minimum of five years.

 Step 1: Application Form, CV/Résumé, Cover Letter and Application Fee